Unloading into Google Cloud Storage¶

 As illustrated in the diagram below, unloading data into a Cloud Storage bucket is performed in two steps:

 Use the COPY INTO <location> command to copy the data from the Snowflake database table into one or more files in a Cloud Storage bucket bucket.
-In the command, you specify a named external stage object that references the Cloud Storage bucket (recommended) or you can choose to unload directly to the bucket by specifying the URI and security credentials (if required) for the bucket.
+In the command, you specify a named external stage object that references the Cloud Storage bucket (recommended) or you can choose to unload directly to the bucket by specifying the URI and storage integration (if required) for the bucket.

 Regardless of the method you use, this step requires a running, current virtual warehouse for the session.
 The warehouse provides the compute resources to write rows from the table.